nc1729/triumph/docs/spec.md

 - Opcode: eXY
 - Length: 1 tryte
 - Description: X += Y
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: set with sign of result.
 - Stack flag: No effect.

 #### ADD X, t9
 - Opcode: meX t9
 - Length: 2 trytes
 - Description: X += t9
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### ADC X, Y
 - Opcode: gXY
 - Length: 1 tryte
 - Description: X += (Y + c), where 'c' is the current value in the carry flag.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### ADC X, t9
 - Opcode: mgX t9
 - Length: 2 trytes
 - Description: X += (t9 + c), where 'c' is the current value in the carry flag.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### SUB X, Y
 - Opcode: EXY
 - Length: 1 tryte
 - Description: X -= Y
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### SUB X, t9
 - Opcode: mEX t9
 - Length: 2 trytes
 - Description: X -= t9
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### SBB X, Y
 - Opcode: GXY
 - Length: 1 tryte
 - Description: X -= (Y - b), where 'b', the "borrow" is the current value in the carry flag.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### SBB X, t9
 - Opcode: mGX t9
 - Length: 1 tryte
 - Description: X -= (t9 - b), where 'b', the "borrow" is the current value in the carry flag.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: Carry flag will be set; '+' if overflow is positive, '0' if no overflow, '-' if overflow is negative.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### SH X, Y
 - Opcode: hXY
 - Length: 1 tryte
 - Description: Trit-shift the value of register X left or right by the value of the three least-significant trits of register Y. A positive number means shift left, i.e. multiply by 3 repeatedly.
 Negative means shift right.
 If Y == 0, nothing happens.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: No effect.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### SH X, t3
 - Opcode: HX(t3)
 - Length: 1 tryte
 - Description: Trit-shift the value of register X left or right by the value of t3.
 A positive number means shift left, i.e. multiply by 3 repeatedly.
 Negative means shift right.
 SH X, 0 does nothing.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: No effect.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### INC X
 - Opcode: mlX
 - Length: 1 tryte
 - Description: X += 1.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: If increment overflows, carry flag will be set to '+'.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### DEC X
 - Opcode: mLX
 - Length: 1 tryte
 - Description: X -= 1.
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: If increment underflows, carry flag will be set to '-'.
-- Sign flag: Set with sign of result.
 - Stack flag: No effect.

 #### FLIP X
 - Opcode: mMX
 - Length: 1 tryte
 - Description: X = -X; flip all trits in X. Same opcode as "NOT X".
-- Compare flag: No effect.
+- Sign flag: Set with sign of result.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 #### ZERO X
 - Opcode: m0X
 - Length: 1 tryte
 - Description: X = 0; short for "SET X, 0", which would be a 2 Tryte instruction "maX 000"
-- Compare flag: No effect.
+- Sign flag: Set to 0.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 ### Logic operations